iagoleal/iagoleal.github.io/content/unposts/dynamic-programming.md

 ## Dynamic Programming

-Alright, its finally time to solve those decision problems.
+Alright, it's finally time to solve those decision problems.
 The simplest idea could be to exhaustively search the space of all actions trying to find the best solution.
 Notice that even for finite states and horizon, this may be prohibitively expensive